coop-columb/heart-disease-mlp/.github/RAILWAY_DEPLOYMENT.md

 ## Pre-requisites

-You mentioned you already have a Railway account, which is great!
+You need a Railway account to deploy your app.
 If you haven't already, make sure to:

+1. Create a Railway account at https://railway.app
-1. Connect your GitHub account to Railway
+2. Connect your GitHub account to Railway
-2. Install the Railway CLI (optional but useful)
+3. Install the Railway CLI (optional but useful for local testing)
    ```bash
    npm i -g @railway/cli
    ```